tchar/pushbots/README.md

 # pushbots #
 A pushbots python 2/python 3 API module (wrapper).
 The module, the tests and the examples work for both python 2 and python 3 versions.
-Current pushbots module supports the following list of API calls.
+Current pushbots module supports all of the pushbots API calls.
 In the following list, some of the API calls are tagged with "(For testing API call)".
 This means that a token is needed to perform those API calls and since this module is reserved for backends, you, normally, won't be using those API calls:
 * Register        (For testing API call)
 * Register Batch  (For testing API call)